diku-dk/atpl-sml-quantum/README.md

 ## Project Suggestions

-1. Implement tooling, based on the [4] (but simplified) to find alternative (sub-)circuits of degree _n_, for some small _n_.
+1. Implement tooling, based on [4] (but simplified) to find alternative (sub-)circuits of degree _n_, for some small _n_.

 2. Investigate possibilities for identifying if two qubits are entangled by a